afolabiabass/ha-linux-server-config/README.md

 		CustomLog ${APACHE_LOG_DIR}/access.log combined
 	</VirtualHost>
 	```
-	*Remember to replace edit the ServerName and ServiceAdmin details
+	*Remember to change the ServerName and ServiceAdmin details to yours.

 * Disable the default virtual host:  $ sudo a2dissite 000-default.conf
 * Enable the new virtual host: $ sudo a2ensite FlaskApp.conf